Extracting average properties of disordered spin chains with translationally invariant tensor networks: Algorithm

 Compared to the imaginary-time evolution of clean spin chains, the most important new step in our algorithm is to adjust the normalization $N(\tau)$ and the corresponding VOMPS step to find the MPO approximation of $\Lambda^{-1}$.
 Such normalization steps were not required in previous works focusing on real-time dynamics of disordered spin chains using ancilla qudits, as the unitary real-time evolution does not change the normalization of the density matrix~\cite{Paredes2005,hubig-time-dependent-2019}.
 However, they are crucial for our algorithm.
 Specifically, we expect that it is crucial to first restore the normalization before truncating the MPO.
 Otherwise, the truncation would not treat the different disorder sectors equally and could discard important contributions to $\rho$.
 Let us also note that for sufficiently small $\Delta \tau$, $\Lambda = N_R^{-1}(\tau)N_R(\tau+\Delta \tau)$ is close to the identity, which has a trivial (MPO) inverse.
 Taking $\Delta \tau$ small enough, it should therefore always be possible to approximately invert $\Lambda$ with a low bond-dimension MPO.

 The dominant numerical cost of the algorithm comes from truncating the MPO density matrix.
 Compared to the truncation procedure for clean systems, this cost is higher in our algorithm due to the additional ancilla qubits and the additional normalization step.
-The ancilla qubits increase the dimension of the open indices of the MPO, thereby increasing the truncation cost by a factor of $N_D$ (note that the MPO is diagonal in the ancilla degrees of freedom).
+The ancilla qubits increase the dimension of the open indices of the MPO, thereby increasing the truncation cost by a factor of $N_D$ (note that the MPO is diagonal in the ancilla degrees of freedom, resulting in a linear-in-$N_D$ memory growth.
 The normalization step increases the MPO virtual bond dimension by a factor of $\chi$, which increases the truncation cost by a factor of $\chi^3$.
+This increase in bond dimension makes that the truncation step, which involves finding the leading eigenvector of the transfer matrix, becomes the most costly step in both runtime and memory.
 In practice, we find that the approximate MPO inversion can be performed with a relatively small $\chi$ ($\lesssim 8$), which does not appear to increase significantly with the number of disorder values used in the simulations (based on the simulations for the random transverse-field Ising model presented in the next section).
 One can also take smaller imaginary-time steps, which, as discussed above, should reduce the $\chi$ required for accurate inversion, at the expense of a linear increase in the runtime needed to reach a desired temperature.